devnull-cz/c-prog-lang/modules/negative-numbers.md

 Negative numbers are usually stored in [two's complement](https://en.wikipedia.org/wiki/Two's_complement) (however, that is implementation defined by the standard).

-In short, you take an absolute value, create one's complement and add 1.
-There are several advantages, one is that there is only 1 zero (not negative and positive zero if we used the highest bit to track the sign).
+In short, you take an absolute value, create one's complement (inverting the digits in binary representation) and add 1.
+There are several advantages of this representation, one is that there is only 1 zero (not negative and positive zero if we used the highest bit to track the sign).
 That is why a `signed char`, for example, can hold -128 to 127, and not just -127 to 127.

 For a char:
 ```